openebs/openebs/README.md

 ## Project Purpose

 OpenEBS is an open-source storage service for Kubernetes applications.
 OpenEBS manages the block storage and file systems based on the block storage for containers running in Kubernetes.
-Use OpenEBS for creating fast and resilient storage; with options for single-node, and replicated multi-node storage..<BR>
+Use OpenEBS for creating fast and resilient storage; with options for single-node, and replicated multi-node storage.<BR>

 | [<img src="https://github.com/openebs/community/blob/develop/images/slack_icon_small.png" width="100">](https://kubernetes.slack.com/messages/openebs)  | **Try our Slack channel** <BR>If you have questions about using OpenEBS, please use the CNCF Kubernetes **OpenEBS slack channel**, it is open for [anyone to ask a question](https://kubernetes.slack.com/messages/openebs/) <BR> |
 | :---         | :---      |